Every day I get emails from men and women troubled by partner’s past.

 What’s important is right now.
 Right now, you have the opportunity to embrace your partner’s present, and turn it into whatever you want it to be.
 And you can’t move forward if you’re stuck in the past.

 In other news:

-A student in my Get Over Your Partner’s Past Fast course named Nick recently shared his story in a review:
+Not long ago, a student in my Get Over Your Partner’s Past Fast course named Nick shared his story in a review:

 My retroactive jealousy hit me like a ton of bricks one day and gradually got worse to the point I could no longer function on a day to day basis.

 I couldn’t eat, sleep or work.
 I thought the only way out of this hell was to break off my relationship and start a new one, making sure I knew nothing of her past, not a very realistic goal considering the age we live in with facebook, twitter, texting etc…

 I decided to change who I was and hold on to my current girlfriend, but I needed to change the way I thought and process emotions.
 That’s where Zach’s course came in.

 As long as you follow the exercises and do exactly as he lays out for you in simple steps, you will beat RJ.
 I haven’t even changed who I am, just challenging my insecurities was enough to get the ball rolling.